Rayyan06/Good-Person-Game/Definitions.md

 Camo Caravi Island was the place where Camo Caravi lived and ruled his empire.
 It was initially a mysterious place, full of unknowns and weirdness.

 ### Venga Rise
 One day, Ibrahim wanted to start a store because He had seen a lot of others competing against each other.
 What Ibrahim did was open up a supermarket and have really cheap prices.
 He got funds from power and missions.
-Many people came to the grand opening of the venga store and was such a big hit that everything sold out almost immediately.
-He expanded and made more stores until they became known as The {second, zoof is better} Best Shopping Store Out There, a trillion dollar company and an awesome CEO.
+Many people came to the grand opening of the Venga store and was such a big hit that everything sold out almost immediately.
+He expanded and made more stores until they became known as The {second, zoof is better} Best Shopping Store Out There, a trillion dollar company, and an awesome CEO.

 ### Kid rise
 Son